gordeyg/rpi_tg_rf_gate/README.md

 /stop_signal  - stop sending signal
 ```
 # Contributions
-Are appretiated.
+Are appreciated.
 If you want to contribuite but don't now where to start from, here are some ideas:
 1) Ability to enable command execution notifications to accounts logged as Masters (who, what, when).
 2) Buttons instead of or additionally to slash commands.
 3) ...